Data Lineage in Snowsight

 Supported objects

-Column lineage is supported between columns in tables and table-like objects.
-You can select a table and a column in it to view downstream column lineage, which shows the other tables in which the selected column appears.
+Column lineage is supported between columns in any two table-like objects.
+You can, for example, select a column in a table to view downstream column lineage, which shows the other table-like objects where that column appears.

-Additionally, you can view tag and masking policy associations if you are using a role that has privileges for managing tags and masking policies.
+Additionally, you can see tag and masking policy associations if you are using a role that has privileges for managing tags and masking policies.

 ML Lineage